MilosPopov007/Bikesharing/README.md

 [Average Trip Duration by Age](https://public.tableau.com/app/profile/milos.popov/viz/Module15Challenge_16754567361060/NumberofRidesCitiBikeNYCsOfficialBikeSharingSystemTheMonthofAugust)

 Let's take a look at the average duration of a bike ride, by age.
 This will help us set expectations for our trip duration.
+On average users 20 to 30 years old are likely to take longer rides.